 The season shall correspond with all dates and guidelines outlined by the FIRST Robotics Competition.

-Each MN FIRST robotics team will be eligible to participate in the MSHSL/FIRST State Championship held on May 17th, 2014 at Williams Arena on the U of MN Twin Cities campus.
+Each MN FIRST robotics team will be eligible to participate in the MSHSL/FIRST State Championship held on May 20, 2017 at Mariucci Arena on the U of MN Twin Cities campus.
 Teams will qualify for the event based on their performance at their initial FIRST Regional competition regardless of the location.

 Teams will follow all the rules and guidelines of the FIRST Robotics Competition.
 Each robot must pass inspection to be allowed into the competition.
-Teams qualifying for the MSHSL/FIRST sponsored State Tournament will be allowed 6 hours of access time with a minimum of 30 min increments and a maximum 3 unbag access periods between their last competition and the MSHSL/FIRST state event.
-This is patterned after the new District event guidelines (Admin Manual Section 5.6.2 update).
 The State Championship is a bag and tag event.
+Teams may unlock their robot for a total of six (6) hours between the team’s last competition and the MSHSL/FIRST Championship event.
+The six hours may be broken up in any way the team wishes, with the exception that no single access period may be shorter than two (2) hours.
+This is patterned after the District event guidelines (Specifically R18, R19, and R20 in Section 8 Robot Rules, https://firstfrc.blob.core.windows.net/frc2017/Manual/Sections/08-Robot.pdf).
 Teams will document their work time as per FIRST rules for bag and tag events.
-Teams arriving without proper documentation or an unbagged robot can be disqualified at the discretion of the Lead Robot Inspector.
+Teams arriving without proper documentation on the Robot Lock-up Form or an unbagged robot can be disqualified at the discretion of the Lead Robot Inspector.